Why Scientific Computing @ Memorial?

 Minimum admission requirements

-- MSc – Bachelor's degree (minimum second class honours) with a strong computational orientation, including a number of Computer Science courses; applicants are expected to demonstrate background in the field (e.g., undergraduate BSc thesis, work experience which involved computing in a scientific environment, etc.)
+- MSc – Bachelor's degree (minimum second class honours) with a strong computational and mathematical orientation, including courses in advanced Calculus, differential equations, linear algebra, numerical analysis and programming; applicants are expected to demonstrate background in the field (e.g., undergraduate BSc thesis, work experience which involved computing in a scientific environment, etc.)

 - PhD – Master’s degree in Scientific Computing or in appropriate discipline.
 In exceptional cases, a thesis-based Honours BSc degree may be considered.